 Maio is seeking funding to do more coastal resilience research in western Alaska.
 He and Buzard are currently working on another Alaska Sea Grant–funded project in 10 villages in the Bristol Bay region called “Stakes for Stakeholders” with Overbeck as the principal investigator.
 The team has trained residents to use time-lapse video and survey stakes to measure coastal, river and lake erosion.
 The data they collect will help communities document and adapt to shoreline changes.

-One of the most satisfying aspects of the research in Goodnews Bay and other villages is learning from elders, inspiring students, and spending time with community members, Maio and Buzard said.
+The most satisfying aspects of the research in Goodnews Bay and other villages are learning from elders, inspiring students, and spending time with community members, Maio and Buzard said.

 It’s not without challenges though.

 “Alice attempted to teach us how to clean salmon with an ulu.
 But seeing how we massacred the fillets she decided we better just stick to cleaning up the carcasses,” said Maio.